kriszyp/lmdbx-js/README.md

 store.get('hi'); // can immediately access value without having to await the promise
 ```

-While caching can improve performance, LMDB itself is extremely fast, and for small objects with sporadic access, caching may not improve performance.
+While caching can improve performance, libmdbx itself is extremely fast, and for small objects with sporadic access, caching may not improve performance.
 Caching tends to provide the most performance benefits for larger objects that may have more significant deserialization costs.
 Caching does not apply to `getRange` queries.
 Also note that this requires Node 14.10 or higher (or Node v13.0 with `--harmony-weak-ref` flag).

 If you are using caching with a database that has versions enabled, you should use the `getEntry` method to get the `value` and `version`, as `getLastVersion` will not be reliable (only returns the version when the data is accessed from the database).